addy1997/COVID-19-Resources/README.md

 <li>Analysis of the COVID 19 outbreak timeline in New York State counties- <a href="https://arxiv.org/abs/2004.02366">Link</a></li>

 <li>Bayesian semiparametric time varying model for count data to study the spread of the COVID-19 cases - <a href="https://arxiv.org/abs/2004.02281">Link</a></li>

+<li>Rapidly Deploying a Neural Search Engine for the COVID-19 Open Research Dataset: Preliminary Thoughts and Lessons Learned - <a href="https://arxiv.org/abs/2004.05125">Link</a></li>

+<li>DeepCOVIDExplainer: Explainable COVID-19 Predictions Based on Chest X-ray Images- <a href="https://arxiv.org/abs/2004.04582">Link</a></li>

+<li>Give more data, awareness and control to individual citizens, and they will help COVID-19 containment- <a href="https://arxiv.org/abs/2004.05222">Link</a></li>

 </ul>